 Each of the supported types of texture is a collection of images built from one-, two-, or three-dimensional arrays of image elements referred to as texels.
 One-, two-, and three-dimensional textures consist respectively of one-, two-, or three-dimensional texel arrays.
 One- and two-dimensional array textures are arrays of one- or two-dimensional images, consisting of one or more layers.
 Two-dimensional multisample and two-dimensional multisample array textures are special two-dimensional and two-dimensional array textures, respectively, containing multiple samples in each texel.
 Cube maps are special two-dimensional array textures with six layers that represent the faces of a cube.
 When accessing a cube map, the texture coordinates are projected onto one of the six faces of the cube.
+A cube map array is a collection of cube map layers stored as a two-dimensional array texture.
+When accessing a cube map array, the texture coordinate s, t, and r are applied similarly as cube maps while the last texture coordinate q is used as the index of one of the cube map slices.
 Rectangular textures are special two-dimensional textures consisting of only a single image and accessed using unnormalized coordinates.
 Buffer textures are special one-dimensional textures whose texel arrays are stored in separate buffer objects.